Leading Prayers of the People

-The person leading the prayers may invite members of the congregation to voice their own prayer; a suggested wording is, "I invite you to make your intercession [or thanksgiving] either silently or aloud."
+The person leading the Prayers ought to invite members of the congregation to voice their own prayer; a suggested wording is, "I invite you to make your intercession [or thanksgiving] either silently or aloud."
 He or she allows an appropriate period of silence so that people have the opportunity to pray, and then concludes with the response for the litany.

-There are different forms of prayer.
+There are different forms of liturgical prayer.
 The BAS has litanies, a bidding intercession, a responsive intercession and collects.
 A litany is a series of biddings, each followed by a common response such as `Lord have mercy`.
+A bidding is a request to pray for something.
 Litanies are found on pp. 110-127.
-A bidding is a request to pray for something.
-"Lord have mercy", or "Lord, Hear our prayer" are two responses; there are others.
 Also the litanies may be sung, music and directions are found on pp. 915-917.

 To work the prayer cycles and Parish Prayers into the litany, the person leading the Prayers needs to pay attention to the literary structure of the litany.
 In the Diocesan cycle of prayer, we are asked to pray for parishes and their clergy.
 In Litany #3, we can pray, "We pray for Anne our Bishop, for the Very Rev'd Jim McShane and for all bishops and other ministers".
 In biddings where we pray for Thunder Bay, we can add specific situations; for situations in our country and in the world, we can add situations that we hear on the news.